SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 .. code-block:: console

    $ for i in abrt-ccpp.service abrtd.service abrt-oops.service abrt-pstoreoops.service abrt-vmcore.service abrt-xorg.service ; do sudo systemctl disable $i; sudo systemctl stop $i; done

-**Comment: The command text starts with "for i."
-Should this be part of the command text?**

 Preparing the Nvidia CUDA Drive for Installation
 ----------------